What is the meaning of set-off in accounting?

 2. Banking set-off – The bank gets the right to set off a credit balance against another debit balance when a person has more than one account, i.e. combining two or more accounts held by the same entity.

-3. Insolvency set-off – There are compulsory statutory rights of set-off under the Insolvency rules 2016 for an insolvent debtor of the company against its creditor.
+3. Insolvency set-off – An insolvent debtor of the company may set-off its claims against its creditor.

 4. Legal set-off (also known as independent set-off or statutory set-off) – Under legal proceedings, mutually exclusive unsettled debts between the two parties, arising from transactions unrelated to each other can be set off.